MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules.md

 You can define field listeners within the *Commands* sections of the *.script* file.
 You get a reference to the field object and then use a method to add a callback function that will be executed when the field's value is modified.

-For an example see [Example 2.5.2: Module interactions via Python scripting](tutorials/basicmechanisms/macromodules/scriptingexample2/).
+For an example, see [Example 2.5.2: Module Interactions via Python Scripting](tutorials/basicmechanisms/macromodules/scriptingexample2/).

 ## Summary
 * Macro modules allow you to add your own functionality to MeVisLab.
 You can add inputs and outputs and connect existing modules to your new macro module.